2017 will see the first use of digital identity schemes by the Member States within the European Union.

 From electronic signature to qualified digital trust

-To date, 9 certified digital trust services are likely to be approved at European level, whereas the 1999 Electronic Signature Directive provided for only one: a digital signature based on an approved certificate.
+To date, 9 certified digital trust services are likely to be approved at the European level.
+In contrast, the 1999 Electronic Signature Directive provided for only one: a digital signature based on an approved certificate.

 What are these trusted services?

-- The electronic timestamp is certification that data in electronic form exists at a given time.
+- The electronic timestamp is a certification that data in electronic form exists at a given time.

-- Electronic registered post approved for the transmission of data between third parties electronically provides evidence of the processing of the transmitted data.
+- Electronic registered post-approved transmission of data between third parties electronically provides evidence of the transmitted data's processing.

 Conservation services for these same approved services and certificates are also part of the Regulation.

-Finally, the issuance, verification and validation of approved certificates for the authentication of internet sites (certificates making it possible to establish unambiguously the identity of a site's rightful owner, be it a natural or legal person).
+Finally, the issuance, verification, and validation of approved certificates for the authentication of internet sites (certificates making it possible to establish the identity of a site's rightful owner unambiguously, be it a natural or legal person).

-In this context, the consolidation of digital trust is based on additional strategic, organizational and technical requirements that are demanding.
+In this context, digital trust consolidation is based on additional strategic, organizational, and technical requirements.

 Companies that want to have their digital trusted service approved are subject to a preliminary assessment and then, in the event of a decision to grant approved status, to continuous supervision over all their approved activities, notably on aspects of predictive risk analysis, the information system's security management and the management of digital certificates.